martkist/freech-core/README.md

 ## Compiling

-Build instructions are in flux as we improve the state of the forked twister-core, which had incomplete build instructions.
+Build instructions are in flux as we improve the state of the forked freech-core, which had incomplete build instructions.
 See `docs/build-XXX.md`.

 You can also make reference to the Dockerfiles in `docker` and `releases` to guide you.
 Note the `releases` are cross compiled with dependencies built from source, and the compiliation steps on the native OS would be considerbly simpler when using precompiled packages.